isomerpages/nlb-nrm/_readfest/About Read! Fest 2023.md

 Through these, we ask: What’s your kind of flourish?

+Register for our exciting programmes [HERE](https://go.gov.sg/readfest23progs/)!

-Check back here for more details soon!
+Check back soon for more details soon!

-In the meantime, have a lookback at [Read!
+Have a lookback at [Read!
 Fest 2021](/rfarchive/rf21/).

-Updated 02 May 2023
+Updated 24 May 2023